CFS BlackBook

 Sunday, July 24, 2016

-The man left but returned with water and provisions for the woman and child, gave Amfibiyan a half ounce of weed, shook his hand and said he would tell the captain that he was a “good guy”.
-When the man left, Amfibiyan back traced a hack to his laptop and found he was being monitored out of a naval intelligence base in located in Tennessee.
-Thus, surveillance for Amfibiyan began July 24, 2016.
+The next day a man came to Nottingham Way, sent by the captain, to kill Amfibiyan.
+When he arrived, Amfibiyan explained his actions.
+The man learned a pregnant woman and her baby lived in the house.
+She had refused to keep prostituting while pregnant, so her pimp put her on the street.
+A safe place was being provided until her family arrived from North Carolina.The man left but came back with water and supplies for the woman and child; he gave Amfibiyan half an ounce of weed, shook his hand, and said he’d tell the captain he was a “good guy.”
+After the man left, Amfibiyan traced a hack to his laptop and discovered he was being watched from a naval intelligence base in Tennessee.
+Surveillance thus began on July 24, 2016.